Killgor93/Test-Entrata/README.md

 **Selenium BDD Cucumber Framework with TestNG** **Overview**
-This project is designed to automate key functionalities on the Entrata website using Selenium for browser automation, Cucumber for Behavior Driven Development (BDD), and TestNG as the testing framework.
+This project automates the testing of the Entrata platform (https://www.entrata.com/c) using Selenium for browser automation, Cucumber for Behavior Driven Development (BDD), and TestNG for test execution and reporting.
+The framework is designed to validate the functionality and performance of various user interfaces and processes on the Entrata platform by executing feature scenarios written in Gherkin syntax.
+Additionally, assertions are used within the test cases to verify that expected outcomes match actual results during test execution.

       The automation covers tasks such as:
          1. User is the Can't schedule demo with out filleing all the Details